Financial support for non-UK students

 for non-EU offer holders who face severe barriers in coming to study in Cambridge

 We are particularly pleased to include the Rowan Williams Cambridge Studentship in our financial support for overseas students, since Rowan Williams was a student at Christ’s from 1968 to 1971, and he remains an Honorary Fellow of the College.
 This studentship supports offer-holders who are from an area of instability or zone of conflict; or who have been at risk of discrimination, persecution, suffering, violence or other abuse of their human rights.
-In order to be eligible, you must also meet the entrance requirements, apply following the normal application process (deadlines are earlier if you apply for interview in China, Malaysia or Singapore) and be awarded a place on academic grounds.
+In order to be eligible, you must also meet the entrance requirements, apply following the normal application process (deadlines are earlier if you apply for interview in Malaysia or Singapore) and be awarded a place on academic grounds.
 The Rowan Williams Cambridge Studentship is a full-cost award covering tuition fees and maintenance.
 For full details and eligibility, please see the Rowan Williams Cambridge Studentship page on the Cambridge Trusts website.

 International Disabled Students' Fund